menus12/ML-Learn-2024/README.md

 ### Analyzing completion time for lectures

-The visuals of these models is in the Appendix 1.
-Figure 5 through 7.
+The visuals of these models is in the Appendix 2.
 The results of the regression model where the 3 variables have been included for the Lectures, is below:

 lectures_model <- lm(time_diff ~ words + pics + video_minutes, data = lectures)